olekaspt/Lab05/README.md

   * Free the memory of the MyFakeClass appropriately.
   * Add in MyException3

-## Task 4 Modify the code from Lab02 for the Stack and Queue to use Templates
+## Task 4 Modify the code from for the Stack and Queue Lab to use Templates

 You can choose your implementation or the starter code if you have troubles with Lab02.